 You can use these second language learning activities in a variety of ways including practicing second language vocabulary, parts of speech, math, science, or any other vocabulary that your children may be trying to learn.

 Enjoy these activities!

 Activity #1 Second Language Vocabulary for Children is Pinwheels

 We call them pinwheels, you may call them spinners.
 Whatever you call them, they are very helpful and fun!
 My children had a blast making these pinwheels and have enjoyed practicing their new vocabulary words.

 Supplies You Need

 The most important supplies that you will need include paper, scissors, markers, crayons, and fasteners.
-Don’t forget the fasteners, or brads, like I did.
+Don’t forget the fasteners, or brads, as I did.
 Fasteners are the most important part because they bring the entire project together.
-I have also seen pinwheels held together with paperclips, but it doesn’t work as well.
+I have also seen pinwheels held together with paper clips, but it doesn’t work as well.

 Cut the Pinwheels

 Second, we cut out the pinwheels.
 Your younger children may need help with this.
 For instance, one of my four-year-old kiddos cuts very well and did fine with this but the other one got frustrated and needed help.
 Therefore, I found that this was a great time to help him practice his paper-cutting skills.
 I focused on encouraging him and helping him through the process.
 We did wind up scratching one of the Pinwheels, but it was great practice.